Ruin the Friendship

 "Ruin the Friendship" is a song by the American singer-songwriter Taylor Swift from her twelfth studio album, The Life of a Showgirl (2025).
 Swift wrote and produced the track with Max Martin and Shellback.
-It combines teen pop and 1990s country music; the lyrics are about Swift's regret over not pursuing a romantic relationship with a high-school friend, referencing her previous songs like "Fifteen" (2008).
-Music critics generally praised the emotional songwriting, with some selecting it as one of the album's best tracks.
+A country pop song with elements of teen pop and 1990s country, it is about Swift's regret over not pursuing a romantic relationship with a high-school friend, referencing her previous songs like "Fifteen" (2008).